-Occupational Driver's License
+Occupational Driver's License DWI in Texas

 DWI Lawyer in San Antonio, TX

 After being arrested for driving while intoxicated, you will have 15 days

 in which to schedule an

 Administrative License Revocation hearing.
 If you do not, or you fail to show up at the hearing, your driving privileges

 will be automatically suspended.
 Driving in Texas is considered a privilege

 and not a right and so they can take away this privilege if you refused

 to take a breath or blood test or failed a breath or blood test.
 If you